 While the rest of Central America is all about the corn, Honduras' staple street food dish — the baleada — is made with wheat flour.
 And honestly, this was a relief after three months of maize.
 Stuffed with combinations of cheese, beans, eggs, and various meats, baleadas quickly became our Honduran comfort food.

 How can anyone resist fried bread smothered in sour cream?
 That is why the Hungarian langos is an easy favorite.
 Make your way into just about any market in Hungary and you are sure to find langos, if the signature aroma of it doesn't find you first.

-There is so much street food goodness in India, but we'll have to go with this aloo tikki (spiced potato snacks) stand in Varanasi as one of our favorites.
+There is so much street food goodness throughout India, from south Indian dishes like dosa to north Indian tandoori specials.
+Even with all this stiff competition, we'll have to go with this aloo tikki (spiced potato snacks) stand in Varanasi as one of our best street food experiences.
 The aloo tikki was good, but the charismatic vendor who roped me in to cook for him is what made the experience.

 After all the kebabs and meats in Iran, we were thankful to find this vendor selling a big pile of steamed, spiced fava beans in the mountains near Kermanshah.
 Delicious with a dash of vinegar and red pepper.
 I think he found our vegetable-deprived group a bit odd as we kept coming back for additional servings.

 Italy (Naples) Street Food: Seafood Fritto Misto